Updated: Oct 14

 Coconut oil.
 A natural alternative mouth rinse would be using coconut oil for oil pulling.
 The oil has a neutral pH so it can neutralize all of the acids in your mouth.
 The only downside is that you do need to rinse and gargle with it for 15-20 minutes, which is a long time when compared to the other rinses.

 Gingivitis is the first stage of gum disease but it is preventable when diagnosed early and intervention is implemented.
-Regular follow ups with your dentist along with maintaining a strict oral hygiene protocol will decrease the chances of you getting it.
+Regular dental cleanings with your dentist along with maintaining a strict oral hygiene protocol will decrease the chances of you getting it.

 It is important to treat it early because it can progress to a more advanced stage of gum disease called periodontitis, which does cause permanent irreversible damage.